ntop/PF_RING/doc/ft.rst

    # PF_RING_FT_CONF=/etc/pf_ring/ft-rules.conf suricata --pfring-int=zc:eth1 -c /etc/suricata/suricata.yaml

-Please refer to the `Using Suricata with PF_RING <https://www.ntop.org/guides/pf_ring/thirdparty/suricata.html>`_ guide for enabling PF_RING support in Suricata.
-Note that the same acceleration can be used with other IDS/IPSs like Bro and Snort.
+Please refer to the `Using Suricata with PF_RING <https://www.ntop.org/guides/pf_ring/thirdparty/suricata.html#pf-ring-ft-acceleration>`_ and `Using Bro with PF_RING <https://www.ntop.org/guides/pf_ring/thirdparty/bro.html#pf-ring-ft-acceleration>`_ guides for enabling PF_RING FT support in Suricata and Bro.
+Note that the same acceleration can be used with other IDSs like Snort.